 - config-the endpoint selects the first codec from the codec configuration listed in both the codec configuration and the SDP offer. - offer-the endpoint selects the first codec in the SDP offer listed in both the codec configuration and the SDP offer.

-sip\port\binding
+sip port binding

-- 0-open the SIP port to listen on any interface. - 1-the SIP port binds to the interface specified by the public\address setting and listens only on this IP address.
+- 0-opens the SIP port to listen on any interface. - 1-the SIP port binds to the interface specified by the public_address setting and listens only on this IP address.